Youssef-Hassane/Weather-Journal-App/README.md

 Hi there,

-Please watch the below video in order to know how to use/run this project
+Please watch the below video in order to know how to use/run the Weather Journal App project

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/dWVkaa-pMlo/0.jpg)](https://www.youtube.com/watch?v=dWVkaa-pMlo)

 ---

-## You can see the rest of the project in the app.js and server.js file.
+## Review both the app.js and server.js file in order to understand how everything works.

 ---